collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### The Journey

 <!--
-issing the Forest for the Trees
+Missing the Forest for the Trees
 You can miss the larger picture by focusing on the details.
 -->

 Let’s pretend we’re going on a journey.
 The journey is to learn collaboration and code review.
-I've Made this Journey Before.
+I've made this Journey Before.
 When you are making a journey, often you are engrossed in each step.
 When you complete the journey, looking back, perhaps you see the larger picture and have learned something.
 If I were to start my journey of learning collaboration and code review over again, knowing what I know now, I would do things differently from the beginning.

 I want to impart some of my knowledge to you, to save you the time and frustration of learning by trial and error the way that I did, because I want all of you to get started more quickly than me.